Deanna Knight & Hot Club of Mars | The Lawless Firm

 Chanteuse Deanna Knight shares sassy and sultry vocals alongside the driving rhythms and hot solos of Michael Dunn and the Hot Club of Mars.
 Rooted deeply in the rhythms of Django Reinhardt, this unique ensemble adds to a traditional sound with melody, charm and loads of fun.
 You will enjoy a clever repertoire, spanning a full century from historical tangos written in the early 1900s to contemporary songs of today.

 Deanna weaves her lyrical magic around swing classics, tangos, bossa, boogie and original compositions.
-Described as “stand out, unmistakable and smooth as fine whiskey” Knight celebrates over a dozen years with “multi-instrumentalist and ace luthier Michael Dunn and the Hot Club boys (Mark Dowding on flute, sax and harmonica; Tom Neville on fiddle; Steve "Bugsy" Szabo and Don Kellett on guitars; and Charlie Knowles on bass) who use their Hawaiian, resonator, and Gypsy-jazz guitars to "slice and dice 50 shades of swing with admirable gusto.”
+Described as “stand out, unmistakable and smooth as fine whiskey” Knight celebrates over 18 years with “multi-instrumentalist and ace luthier Michael Dunn and the Hot Club boys (Mark Dowding on flute, sax and harmonica; Steve "Bugsy" Szabo and Don Kellett on guitars; and Joe Bourchier on bass) who use their Hawaiian, resonator, and Gypsy-jazz guitars to "slice and dice 50 shades of swing with admirable gusto.”
+Special guest will be Miss Devora Laye on saw and washboard.

 Gypsy Jazz from traditional to the unusual will unfold before your eyes and ears.
 Just try to keep your toes from tapping.